ajkulkarni/openstack-recommendation-engine/README.md

 ## Usage

-Run crawler.js to persist data into Apache Solr.
+Run app.js to persist data into Apache Solr using: `PORT=4000 npm start`

 ## Contributing